Kong/docs.konghq.com/app/konnect/updates.md

 : You can continue using your `konnect.konghq.com` account and wait until we migrate it, or create a new account and [manually migrate configuration to the new account](/konnect/getting-started/import).

-: The minimum supported {{site.base_gateway}} version in this environment is 2.5.0.1.
+: The minimum supported {{site.base_gateway}} version for this environment is 2.5.0.1.

 **Runtime groups**
 : {{site.konnect_short_name}} now manages all runtime configuration through runtime groups, which provide the ability to securely isolate configuration for sets of runtime instances.
-Essentially,  this gives you multiple SaaS-managed control planes in one {{site.konnect_short_name}} organization.
+Essentially, this gives you access to multiple SaaS-managed control planes in one {{site.konnect_short_name}} organization.

 : Every organization starts with one `default` runtime group.
-Additional custom runtime groups are an Enterprise-only feature.
+Additional custom runtime groups are an enterprise-only feature.

 : Learn more about [runtime groups](/konnect/runtime-manager/runtime-groups), then read up on how to manage them with the [{{site.konnect_short_name}} UI](/konnect/runtime-manager/runtime-groups/manage) or with [decK](/konnect/runtime-manager/runtime-groups/declarative-config).

 : With runtime groups come a few other changes to runtime management for all organizations:
-  * Improvements with certificate rotation and management:
+  * Certificate rotation and management:
     * When setting up runtime instances through the {{site.konnect_short_name}} UI, certificates are generated in the browser and pushed to the {{site.konnect_short_name}} API.
-    * {{site.konnect_short_name}} doesn't require CA certificates for runtime instances anymore.
+    * {{site.konnect_short_name}} no longer requires CA certificates for runtime instances.
-    * The validity period for runtime instance certificates has been extended from six months ten years.
+    * The validity period for runtime instance certificates has been extended from six months to ten years.
   * Reworked Gateway configuration UI:
     * The Shared Config menu is now part of Runtime Manager.
 Manage your Gateway services, routes, plugins, upstreams, SNIs, and certificates through a runtime group, alongside all of the runtime instances in that group.
   * You can use [labels for categorizing runtime groups](/konnect/runtime-manager/runtime-groups/manage).